What's it really like to find a university place through Clearing? We asked four students to share their experience

 With a little preparation and the right mindset, you can take advantage of the many options available to make the right choice for your future.
 Why not use our handy email alert tool so you can be one of the first to hear about uni course spaces?

 Many TSR members go through university Clearing every year.
-We've brought together four members of our forums who found a university through Clearing last year to share their experience, and reveal where they are now.
+We've brought together four members of our forums who found a university place through Clearing last year to share their experience, and reveal where they are now.

 How did you find your experience of Clearing?